grommet/hpe-design-system-starter/README.md

 Throughout this guide, we will be referencing guidance from WCAG (Web Content Accessibility Guidelines) which is a robust set of accessibility design guidelines for software and web-based products.
 If you'd like to read more about page regions, you can do so on the [WCAG Page Regions documentation](https://www.w3.org/WAI/tutorials/page-structure/regions/).

-## Let’s get started with the application setup!
+## Let’s get started!

-1. To start the application, run `yarn start` or `npm start`
+To start the application, run `yarn start` or `npm start`

-If you can recall from our last chapter you should have left off with the followinig in your code.
+Right now, your code should look like:

 ```
 const App = () => {